Cornell Vegetable Program Enrollment

 Lori Koenick

-Join us for hands-on soil health field day!
+Join us for a hands-on soil health field day!
 This event is for small-scale and urban growers, gardeners and farmers, with a focus on best practices for building soil health and cover cropping, and is a part of the 2025 Soil Health and Climate Resilience Field Days.
 It will offer valuable insights and hands-on demonstrations to enhance soil health.
 Hosted by CCE Harvest New York and Cornell Vegetable Program, NY Soil Health, Monroe County SWCD, Taproot Collective, Rochester Urban Ag Working Group, Foodlink and more.

 Registration table will open at 2:30 PM and the program will start promptly at 3:00 PM.